Kapilarny/ValorantMenuChanger/README.md

 # Why does it exist
 Basically you could just replace the video file BUT Valorant on startup automatically replaces that video file with the default one, so unless you want to run Valorant and than manually replace the video file every time, this tool is for you.

+# Anti-Virus
+There is an issue right now, that Windows Defender and other anti-virus tools might not allow for file to run.
+Its because i made Run on Startup function very suspicious, and im currently working on a fix for Version v1.0.1

 # Risks
 ### I DO NOT TAKE RESPONSIBILITY FOR ANY BAN THAT MIGHT HAPPEN USING THIS TOOL
 There may be a little risk of getting a ban since it's not an official software from Riot Games, but as far as i know there is no bans for this type of thing right now (Dm me on Discord if you somehow get one)